kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 weight: 5210
 ---

-If the kube-apiserver address of the Member Cluster (M Cluster) is accessible on any node of the Host Cluster (H Cluster), you can adopt **Direction Connection**.
+If the kube-apiserver address of the member cluster is accessible on any node of the host cluster, you can adopt **Direction Connection**.
 This method is applicable when the kube-apiserver address of the M Cluster can be exposed or H Cluster and M Cluster are in the same private network or subnet.

 To use the multi-cluster feature using direct connection, you must have at least two clusters serving as the H Cluster and the M Cluster respectively.
 A cluster can be defined as the H Cluster or the M Cluster either before or after you install KubeSphere.
 For more information about installing KubeSphere, refer to [Installing on Linux](../../../installing-on-linux/) and [Installing on Kubernetes](../../../installing-on-kubernetes/).